oschrenk/notes/git.md

 	$ git commit /path/file
 	$ git commit -m 'message' /path/file
 	$ git commit -a /path/auto-added.file

-#### Partial commits ####

-	$ git add -p /path/file
-	... # changes
-	Stage this hunk [y,n,q,a,d,/,s,e,?]?

-You will see a selection of *hunks* and Git asks you what to do with these hunks. `?` explains each of the possible choices.

-	Stage this hunk [y,n,q,a,d,/,s,e,?]? ?
-	y - stage this hunk
-	n - do not stage this hunk
-	q - quit; do not stage this hunk nor any of the remaining ones a - stage this hunk and all later hunks in the file d - do not stage this hunk nor any of the later hunks in the file g - select a hunk to go to
-	/ - search for a hunk matching the given regex j - leave this hunk undecided, see next undecided hunk J - leave this hunk undecided, see next hunk k - leave this hunk undecided, see previous undecided hunk K - leave this hunk undecided, see previous hunk s - split the current hunk into smaller hunks e - manually edit the current hunk
-	? - print help

-So to commit a hunk, press `y`, then `q` and commit the change via `git commit`

 #### Undo a local commit